NickVanzo/ESTCPOSDA/Exercise4/README.md

   (remember the obstacles in Froggers)

 ## 4.3
-Create the Asteroids
+Create the Fishes
 - Has a constant rotation and a constant velocity.
 The rotation and velocity should have a random value upon creation.
-- Asteroids should exist in 3 sizes (optional)
+- Fishes should exist in 3 sizes (optional)
 - When the game starts then add 5 large asteroids on a random position.

 ## 4.4